-- What color to wear as a guest at a winter wedding
+- What Color to Wear as a Guest

 While June is the wedding season in the US, many Germans like to mary in May.
 Both months are chosen because of spring (a new beginning).
 Also many people believe that they have better chance for sunshine.
 Sunshine elevates the mood.
 Photos look great.
 Why do American and German couples favor different months?
 Well, it’s again weather.
 Greenup starts latter on the East Coast than in Germany.
 Despite NY State is at the latitudes of Italy, New York winters can get cold with a lot of snow meaning a later start of spring.